-Small property listing portal realestateview.com.au – which is co-owned by a handful of real estate agents – is the latest media company to relocate its headquarters to “the thriving high-tech hub” of Richmond.
+Small property listing portal realestateview.com.au – which is co-owned by a handful of real estate agents – is the latest media company to relocate its headquarters to Cremorne.

-The listing website will relocate from 405 Burwood Road, in Hawthorn East – a space which is now available for rent, along with building naming rights.
+Realestateview will relocate from 405 Burwood Rd, Hawthorn East – a space which is now available for rent, along with building naming rights.

 “The demand stems from boutique agencies wanting to provide their staff with an array of amenity from different cafes and bars.
 Further to this, by positioning the business within the thriving hub…they are able to attract a large amount of talent”.

 By February 2020, MYOB said it should be Cremorne’s biggest occupier – after an 8800 sqm commitment at 17-21 Harcourt Parade.

 Other high-profile occupiers in the pocket include Walt Disney Corporation, online job listing company, Seek, Tesla and Uber.

-Early last year, retail groups Country Road, which was headquartered within building 3, 658 Church Street, and David Jones, which was based in Sydney, consolidated into a refurbished office owned by Growthpoint known as building 2, 472 Swan Street, Richmond.
+Early last year, retail groups Country Road, which was headquartered within Building 3, 658 Church Street, and David Jones, which was based at Sydney, consolidated into a Growthpoint office known as building 2, 472 Swan Street, Richmond.

 Last June, 7-Eleven announced it would relocate its centre of operations from suburban Mount Waverley, to Building 2, 658 Church Street.